rails-sqlserver/AdventureWorks.Ruby/README.md

 ### Configure Some Environment Variables

-If the host of your AdventureWorks database server is not `loclalhost`, then setup the `ADVENTUREWORKS_HOST` environment variable with the proper host to use. **It is important that you setup the `ADVENTUREWORKS_SA_PASS` which is used in the databases rake tasks to perform development cloning operations needed to recreate the AdventureWorksTest database.**
+If the host of your AdventureWorks database server is not `localhost`, then setup the `ADVENTUREWORKS_HOST` environment variable with the proper host to use. **It is important that you setup the `ADVENTUREWORKS_SA_PASS` which is used in the databases rake tasks to perform development cloning operations needed to recreate the AdventureWorksTest database.**

 # Whats To Learn Here?